VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

 - `-A htl191` - give me resources from this *allocation*.
 We have a set of amount of resources that are *allocated* to us via this identifier.
 - `--pty bash` - give me a bash shell to work in.
 This is the *something* that we are asking the cluster to do.
 Give me a playground to run commands in.

+Don't worry if you didn't follow a lot of that.
+We will cover much of this the first day and some of it you don't ever really need to understand.

 You are now in your own safe space to perform all the installations your heart desires.

 # 3) Install Miniconda